Poor Taste – Bruce’s 5 Ways To Terrorize Your Tongue

 Have you ever thought just how amazing our bodies are?
 The fact that our eyes can transform reflections of light into incredible images just blows my mind.
 How does our nose know the difference between bacon and bad cabbage?
 How can our ears tell the difference between the sound of a trash truck and a Taylor Swift tune?

 But the sense that really baffles me is our sense of taste.
 From such a tiny part of our body, the tongue, we get enough information to know that the rice and gravy is good and the milk has gone bad.
-Speaking of gone, bad let’s discuss a subject I am very familiar with, poor taste.
+Speaking of gone bad, let’s discuss a subject I am very familiar with, poor taste.
 I know of poor taste not only in the way I dress but when it crosses my tongue.
-Here are my 5 least favorite things to experience in a tasteful setting.
+Here are my five least favorite things to experience in a tasteful setting.

 BC Powders and Coffee- I wake up early every morning, I drink coffee.
 I get headaches, I take BC Powders.
 I find I sometimes forget and combine the two.
 I am then reminded what it must be like to lick the dirty underbelly of a musk ox in mating season.
 What an awful flavor.
 BC Powder is not really supposed to be tasted, you are supposed to take it fast so it can get to work fast.
 Most people take it with water.
 When water isn’t handy and all you have is Community Dark Roast black, you are going to see stars and taste the rain gutter.